Belinda Montgomery

 Belinda Montgomery (born July 23, 1950) is a Canadian-American actress.
-She initially attracted notice for playing Cinderella in the 1969 television film Hey, Cinderella!.
-She appeared in films include The Todd Killings (1971), The Other Side of the Mountain (1975) and its sequel The Other Side of the Mountain Part 2 (1978), Stone Cold Dead (1979), and Silent Madness (1984).
-She starred as Dr. Elizabeth Merrill in the science-fiction series Man from Atlantis (1977-78), and as Katherine Howser, Doogie's mother, in the medical comedy-drama series, Doogie Howser, M.D.
-(1989-1993).
+She initially attracted notice for playing Cinderella in the 1969 television film Hey, Cinderella!
+She appeared in films including The Todd Killings (1971), The Other Side of the Mountain (1975) and its sequel The Other Side of the Mountain Part 2 (1978), Stone Cold Dead (1979), and Silent Madness (1984).
+She starred as Dr. Elizabeth Merrill in the science-fiction series Man from Atlantis (1977–78), and as Katherine Howser, Doogie's mother, in the medical comedy-drama series, Doogie Howser, M.D.
+(1989–1993).

 Life and career

 Montgomery was born in Winnipeg, Manitoba.
 She is the daughter of actor Cecil Montgomery.
 Her siblings are actor Lee Harcourt Montgomery and actress Tannis G. Montgomery.
-She began acting in teen roles, include 1967 family series Barney Boomer, and 1969 television special Hey, Cinderella! playing the role of Cinderella.
+She began acting in teen roles, including the 1967 family series Barney Boomer, and 1969 television special Hey, Cinderella! playing the role of Cinderella.

-During 1970s, Montgomery played many leading roles on the made-for-television movies, including D.A.: Conspiracy to Kill (1971), Lock, Stock and Barrel (1971), The Bravos (1972), Women in Chains (1972), and The Devil's Daughter (1973).
+During the 1970s, Montgomery played many leading roles in made-for-television movies, including D.A.: Conspiracy to Kill (1971), Lock, Stock and Barrel (1971), The Bravos (1972), Women in Chains (1972), and The Devil's Daughter (1973).
 She made her big screen debut in the 1971 thriller film The Todd Killings opposite Robert F. Lyons.
 She later starred in the romantic drama film The Other Side of the Mountain (1975) and its sequel The Other Side of the Mountain Part 2 (1978), and the crime dramas Breaking Point (1976) and Stone Cold Dead (1979).
 In 1984, she starred in the slasher film Silent Madness.

+In the early 1970s, Montgomery began to be credited as Belinda J. Montgomery.
+As she explained in October 1977 to Indianapolis News columnist Richard K. Shull: